-At the core of the Côte de Beaune is currently Puligny-Montrachet, though it’s something of a village of contradictions, it has the look and feel of a well-to-do suburb of Paris; well-maintained, commodious houses with manicured hedges.
+So the core of white wine in the Côte de Beaune is currently Puligny-Montrachet, though it’s something of a village of contradictions.
+It has the look and feel of a well-to-do suburb of Paris; well-maintained, commodious houses with manicured hedges, but:

-The contradiction is that something is missing – there are no people, and hence, no shops.
-Actually a small wine shop has recently opened in the centre, but that’s unlikely to keep the residents fed.
-You meet fellow ‘tourists’, but residents are hard to find, partly because many houses are empty, bought up, door-by-door by the Puligny growers, as insurance for hard times and accommodation for the pickers that they need for 2 weeks of the year.
+Actually, a small wine shop had recently opened in the centre, but it wouldn’t keep the residents fed.
+You met fellow ‘tourists’ but residents were harder to find, partly because many houses were empty, bought up, door-by-door by the Puligny growers, as insurance for hard times and/or accommodation for the pickers that they need for 2 weeks of the year.
 I’ve heard Puligny described simply as ‘concrete, lawns and vines’.
-The one corner of social activity in the village appears the be the Hotel Montrachet, however, it hardly seems egalitarian but to this day it remains my favourite spot for a coffee between appointments!
+The one corner of social activity in the village appeared the be the Hotel Montrachet, it hardly seems egalitarian but to this day it remains my favourite spot for a coffee between appointments!

 When discussing the relative merits of the Burgundy vineyards, Puligny-Montrachet is to white wine what Vosne-Romanée is to red.
-It has a palpable character that speaks so eloquently of its origins – it has no need to shout.
+It has a palpable character that eloquently speaks of its origins – it has no need to shout.

-Excepting the hill of Corton (which has more than 3x the hectares dedicated to grand cru white that Puligny can muster), almost all of the great chardonnay grand crus of the Côte de Beaune are found within the boundaries of Puligny – or since 1879 we should say Puligny-Montrachet – the same year that Chassagne also extended its name to become Chassagne-Montrachet.
-For me this is the epicentre of great chardonnay; other communes have individual wines that come close – Meursault Perrières or Chassagne-Montrachet En Remilly for instance – but for my taste a well made villages Puligny is often on another level to similar wines from other communes.
+Excepting the hill of Corton (which has more than 3x the hectares dedicated to grand cru white that Puligny can muster), almost all of the great chardonnay grand crus of the Côte de Beaune are found within the boundaries of Puligny – or since 1879 we should say Puligny-Montrachet.
+For me this is the epicentre of great chardonnay; other communes have individual wines that come close – Meursault Perrières or Chassagne-Montrachet En Remilly for instance – but for my taste a well-made villages Puligny can be on another level to similar wines from other communes.

 Many people have tried to define what a glass of Puligny-Montrachet is or should be – and it’s a very hard thing to do.
 There is an often-used adjective – nervosity – I can just about picture that, a better description for me is ‘edginess’.
 There is certainly a characteristic nose and flavourful finish, but the key to Puligny could be this edginess: Many wines have concentration, acidity, length and interest, but a good Puligny successfully melds these aspects whilst at the same time retaining a really high level of interest; it is somehow this tightrope of presentation and the resulting ‘tension’ that holds your nose to the glass – edginess – or if you prefer, nervosity.

-235 hectares of vines lie within the borders of Puligny-Montrachet; 21.30 hectares of grand crus, a whisker over 100 hectares of premier cru and finally 114 hectares of villages level wine – a mere 3.5 hectares of which are red – these reds can also take the label of Côte de Beaune Villages.
+235 hectares of vines lie within the borders of Puligny-Montrachet; 21.3 hectares of grand crus, a whisker over 100 hectares of premier cru and finally 114 hectares of villages level wine – a mere 3.5 hectares of which are red – these reds can also take the label of Côte de Beaune Villages.
 As the various appellations of the Côte d’Or run – Puligny is rather compact.

 The Grand Crus